rhel-labs/learn-katacoda/selinux-containers/step2.md

 ls: cannot open directory '.': Permission denied
 </pre>

-In 'Terminal' window of the lab interface, query the SELinux policy to search for allow enforcement rules applied to access */home* directory
+In 'Terminal' tab of the lab interface, query the SELinux policy to search for allow enforcement rules applied to access */home* directory

 `sesearch -A -s container_t -t home_root_t -c dir -p read`{{execute T1}}

 The search returns NO results.
 Since, there is no allow rule for container_t type to get read access to the */home* directory, access is blocked by SELinux.

-In 'Terminal' window of the lab interface, check the container's access to the */var/spool/* directory
+In 'Terminal' tab of the lab interface, check the container's access to the */var/spool/* directory

 `cd /var/spool/; ls`{{execute T2}}